Karandra/KxFramework/README.md

 ```

 ### Build notes
-Sciter-JS can't be built using the default `windows-static-md` triplet because it's a dynamic library but KxFramework itself is static.
+Sciter-JS can't be built using the default `windows-static-md` triplet because it's a dynamic library, but KxFramework itself is static.
 Modified triplet configuration is provided in `VCPkg\triplets\community` folder.
 The old Sciter isn't used anymore.

 # Configuration